THE ARTIST

 My creative process began early in my life, driven by an insatiable curiosity about the mind and soul and how these elements relate to my own experiences.
 Inspired by my personal life, my artwork began to study and reflect integral aspects of society, popular culture, and their complexities.
 My work explores strengths, weaknesses, and imperfections; it serves as a mirror reflecting individuals, groups, and issues relevant to society.

-I aim to provoke feelings, thoughts, and dialogue through various art forms.
-This cognitive triangle is essential for our growth, innovation, and understanding of our role in the world.
-As such, the observer is always a crucial part of my pieces.
+Together, reflection and dialogue make my art a living process, one that not only expresses identity but continually reshapes it.
+As such, the observer is always a crucial part of my art.
 I do not aim to shock or dictate what they feel or think; that is part of their personal journey.

 Contact the studio at ninavanalphenart@gmail.com or +1 (516) 413-2724